 Note: Doing business in Asia can be challenging and may require quite a lot of stamina of you.
 This mission is certainly not a holiday.
 You will face emotional, practical, cultural and maybe even physical challenges during your mission.
-However, your reward will be a true life experience that is unparalleled by any other course of your study.
+However, your reward will be a true life experience that is unparalleled by any other course of your study!

 1. Assignment + China Programme (20 ECTS)

-Project - written report, video presentation
+Project, written report, video presentations

 2. Economy, Trade & Business (2 ECTS)

-Workshops - Written Exam, continuous assessment
+Written Exam, continuous assessment

 3. Sourcing, Research & Organization (2 ECTS)

-Workshops - Project, video presentation, written report
+Project, written report

 4. Chinese Language Basics (2 ECTS)

-Workshops - Oral and written exams
+Oral and written exams

 5. Culture, Society & Population (2 ECTS)

-Workshops - Written exam, oral assignment
+Written exam, oral assignment

 6. Geography, History & Politics (2 ECTS)

-Workshops - Written exams, assignment
+Written exams, assignment